|

 a play

-within a play.
+stamped all over it to positive effect.
 The film was nominated for five Academy Awards

 (Picture, Director, Actress, Cinematography and Editing), but